 Determining Dealer and Dealing the Cards

 The player on the right of the player who drew the highest card deals first hand.
 After that, the dealership passes in a clockwise manner.
-The dealer deals 11 cards to each player face-down starting from his/her left.
-After dealing, he/she places the remaining cards on the table in a pile and turns up the top card.
+The dealer deals 11 cards to each player, face-down, starting from his left.
+After dealing, he places the remaining cards on the table, in a pile, and turns up the top card.
 This is called the “Stock Pile”.

 If the turned-up card is a joker, 2, or Red 3 then the dealer turns up more cards until a natural card(4 or higher) is turned up.

-The player on the left of the dealer starts the game by taking his/her turn.
+The player on the left of the dealer starts the game by taking the first turn.
 Players take turns in a clockwise manner.
 A turn consists of drawing a card, forming a meld(Optional), and discarding a card.

 A player can draw either from the top of the stockpile or from the top of the discard pile.
 But there are some restrictions on drawing from the discard pile.
-A player is only allowed to draw from the discard pile if he/she can form a new meld with the help of that top card.
-If the player draws a card from the discard pile then he/she has to take the whole discard pile.
+A player is only allowed to draw from the discard pile if he can form a new meld with the help of that top card.
+If the player wants to draw a card from the discard pile, then he has to take the whole discard pile.

 After drawing, the player must have to discard a card and place it on the top of the discard pile, face-up.

-Whenever during the game, if a player gets a Red 3 either from the cards initially dealt or while drawing then he/she has to put that card in front of him/her face-up on the table.
+Whenever during the game, if a player gets a Red 3 either from the cards initially dealt or while drawing, then he has to put that card in front of him face-up on the table.
 The player has to take a replacement for that Red 3 from the stockpile.

 At the end of the game, the team gets a bonus of 100 points per Red 3.
 If a team manages to get all 4 Red 3s then the team gets a bonus of 200 points per Red 3.